-The term probate simply means that you are gaining the authority required to sell and distribute the estate of the deceased.
+The term probate simply means that you are gaining the legal authority required to sell and distribute the estate of the deceased.
 The person who does this is referred to as the Executor.